sdeshwal78/Java-sample-app/README.md

- - [ ]  Now use the below code to deploy from JenknsFile
+ - [ ]  Now use the given code to deploy from JenknsFile